elvisimprsntr/siriproxy-ipcam/README.md

 -----
 Siriproxy-picturejokes is a [SiriProxy] (https://github.com/plamoni/SiriProxy) plugin that allows you to push cutom picture and text to Apple's Siri interface on any iOS device that supports Siri.
 It does not require a jailbreak, nor do I endorse doing so.

 First, you must have SiriProxy installed and working.
 Second, you need to have access to or set up a web server on your SiriProxy server to host the custom pictures you want to push to Siri.
-This is extremely easy.
 Simply type `apt-get install apache2`.
 The default configuration for APACHE will work.
-Your pictures will need to reside in the `/var/www/` folder.
+Your pictures need to reside in the `/var/www/` folder.

 A Bit on Pictures